 - Visitors to a lab where animal research is taking place but not having contact with animals must comply with procedures per the department's risk assessment.

-- The visitor(s) will thoroughly wash hands, and other exposed skin upon leaving the area.
+- The visitor(s) must be instructed to thoroughly wash hands upon leaving the area.

-- Children of University students, faculty, or staff members are not authorized to be in laboratories or shops on either an attended or an unattended childcare basis.
+- Children of University students, faculty, or staff members are not permitted to be in laboratories or shops for childcare purposes.

 - The host ensures that the presence of minors in a research laboratory has a clearly defined educational purpose.

 - The host must obtain the written permission, as indicated, for each visitor under 18 from that person's parent or guardian, including that the University will not be held liable for any mishaps.

 - Visitors under 18 are should not be allowed in laboratories where select agents or explosives are used.

 - Any group of minors visiting the University for educational purposes must have at least one adult for three minors under the age of 14 years, and at least one adult for four minors' ages 14 - 17 years.